 For effective weed control, early spring is a critical time for a pre emergent weed control application.
 In fact, spring often involves a flurry of activity for those who are truly serious about their lawn care regimen.
 Depending on what type of turf is growing in your yard, some combination of fertilization, weed control, pre emergent weed control, and lime application may be necessary to help your lawn come in green and lush.

 What Every Yard Needs Each Spring

-Even though the timing and frequency of these applications may vary based on grass type, one thing all lawns need for a healthy, weed-free start is a springtime pre emergent weed control application.
+Even though the timing and frequency of these applications may vary based on grass type, one thing all lawns need for a healthy, free of weeds start is a springtime pre emergent weed control application.
 This one step will help to ensure the success of everything else you do this year to help your lawn grow beautifully.
-So, keep reading to learn why you should mark March 15 on your calendar for a pre emergent weed control appointment.
+So, keep reading to learn why you should mark mid March on your calendar for a pre emergent weed control appointment.

 This is the exact time when pre emergent weed control is effective.
 Pre emergent products do nothing to fight weeds that have already grown.
 These treatments are meant to knock out weeds that are just germinating.
 But it’s important to remember that weed seeds can lay dormant, where they will remain unfazed by pre emergent products.
 That’s one reason why weed control is an ongoing process.